 <script src="js/main.js" defer> </script>

-After adding the "defer" tag, your script file will load after the HTML page is loaded.
+After adding the defer or Async attribute to your script tags, your script file will load after the HTML page is loaded.

 With the world of web development and design constantly growing, it's essential to be prepared for every potential outcome.

-By utilizing techniques such as inline CSS or media queries, web developers can optimize the delivery of their website's CSS files and components.
+By utilizing techniques such as inline CSS or media queries, web developers can optimize the delivery of their website’s critical resources such as CSS files, and render them as inline critical CSS or optimize CSS code with the following techniques.

 Inline CSS is tremendously helpful when only a few elements are used, while media queries allow CSS changes based on different device sizes and resolutions.

-By applying these powerful optimization tools correctly, web developers can ensure their websites look their best no matter the circumstance.
+By applying this powerful optimization correctly, web developers can ensure their websites look their best no matter the circumstance for such render-blocking stylesheets.

-How to eliminate Render blocking CSS on WordPress Websites
+Remove Unused CSS to eliminate render-blocking CSS on WordPress

-You can use the WPRocket cache plugin to eliminate render-blocking CSS on WordPress.
-You are blessed to have a WP Plugin like WPRocket that can elevate your WordPress speed to another level.
+You can use the Flyingpress cache plugin to eliminate render-blocking CSS resources like CSS on WordPress.
+You are blessed to have a WP Plugin like Flyingpress that can elevate your WordPress speed to another level.

-Go to WProcket Dashboard, navigate to File optimization and check the "Optimize CSS Delivery" option as below;
+Go to Flyingpress Dashboard, navigate to CSS Tab and check the Remove Unused CSS option as below;

-This will generate inline CSS from your Render blocking CSS files such that it will remove the blocking time of your website's paint.
+This will remove unused CSS and generate inline CSS from your Render blocking CSS files such that it will remove the blocking time of your website’s paint.

 If you are using a custom Script, then you can implement it in your code by including the same style sheet twice, once with a media query and another with a deferred loading.

-First, you need to extract critical CSS paths from your CSS files.
+First, you need to extract the critical rendering path from your CSS files.
 Second, You will extract those Critical CSS and paste it as Inline CSS to improve render-blocking time.

 Now you must be wondering how to know which CSS we should extract.
 Then we have a tool for you, i.e. Sitelocity's Critical Path CSS Generator;